any-docs/css/content/reference/properties/animation-composition/index.md

 ```

 > [!NOTE]
-> When you specify multiple comma-separated values on an `animation-*` property, they will be applied to the animations in the order in which the {{cssxref("animation-name")}}s appear.
+> When you specify multiple comma-separated values on an `animation-*` property, they will be applied to the animations in the order in which the `animation-name`s appear.
 If the number of animations and compositions differ, the values listed in the `animation-composition` property will cycle from the first to the last `animation-name`, looping until all the animations have an assigned `animation-composition` value.
 For more information, see [Setting multiple animation property values](/guides/Animations/Using#setting_multiple_animation_property_values).

 ### Values